declan91/learn-go/NumbersAndStrings.md

     var ratio float64 = 3/2
     fmt.Println(ratio) //prints 1

-    //the way go does it is to convert both operands to int and then convert the result to float64.
+  the way go does it is to convert both operands to int and then convert the result to float64. the fraction part will be removed after convertion.

     ratio = float64(int(3) / int(2))
     fmt.Println(ratio) prints 1

+# Precedence is as the same as math, if confused always use parentheses.

+    celsius := 35.

+    fahrenheit := (9 * celsius) / 5 + 32

+    fmt.Printf("%g C is %g F\n", celsius, fahrenheit)